B2B content marketing is hard work, and it’s getting harder all the time…

 How do you use social media to build an audience?

-Joe Chernov, director of content marketing at Eloqua, says: “Here’s an unpopular answer: You have to earn it.”
+Joe Chernov, director of content marketing at Eloqua, says:

-Paid social is increasingly becoming a necessity.
+Paid social is becoming a necessity.
 Ads are great for targeted promotional campaigns, while boosting helps existing posts gain more traction.
 Make sure you set clear objectives for each piece of content you boost, such as increased engagement or gaining more followers.

 Another option for broadening your reach is to engage with influencers.
 As well as putting your message in front of new audiences, influencer marketing can help validate that message.
 This can be invaluable if you’re struggling to make a connection.

 When choosing which influencers to reach out to, remember that engagement levels are more important than how many followers they have.
 The best influencers are very much in demand, and you may have to work hard to get their attention in the first place.
-Beware of so-called influencers who are happy to endorse anything for a fee; you’re unlikely to see much benefit from the deal.
+Beware of so-called influencers who are happy to endorse anything for a fee; you’re unlikely to see much benefit from the partnership.

-While your social presence and engagement levels are important, don’t fixate on the metrics.
+While your social media presence and engagement levels are important, don’t fixate on the metrics.
 Many people share and like links without actually reading them.
 A high rate of shares may simply mean the headline and accompanying image are popular, while the actual content is barely viewed.
 Make sure you understand how social metrics relate to website visits, downloads and other conversions.

 In B2B marketing, content sharing often works differently.
 A researcher compiling information for a product specification may well show your content to multiple team members and stakeholders, but not in a way you can monitor – gated content may be downloaded once and emailed on or even printed, rather than the link being shared.
 This is another reason why you should not lose sight of the “big picture” metrics such as sales and turnover, and don’t be too quick to write off assets that haven’t made an immediate impact.